OpenPanzerProject/OP-Sound/README.md

   * Designed to work seamlessly with the Open Panzer TCB, but can also be controlled directly via standard RC inputs for use in other models.
 Up to 5 RC channels can be read.
 However not all options are available in RC mode and firmware development efforts are presently focused on enhancing serial control via the TCB.

 ## Micro SD Card Notes
 Not all SD cards are created equal.
 To get reliable simultaneous sound performance, we recommend using SanDisk Ultra SD cards [such as these](https://www.amazon.com/gp/product/B010Q57T02).
-Further testing may identify other brands that work.
+The maximum size support is 32 GB, format should be FAT32.
 ![SanDisk Ultra](http://www.openpanzer.org/images/github/sandiskultra_32gb.jpg)

 ## LED Key